Contact Us

 A strategic guide to managing labour costs in the construction industry

+Trade prices increased by 6.2% in the 12 months to March 2024.
+In some cases, subcontractor labour rates surged by up to 33% after signing enterprise bargaining agreements (EBAs).
 So how are construction companies staying ahead?
-Instead of relying on outdated methods, they’re rethinking how they plan, track and manage labour.
+Instead of relying on outdated methods, they’re rethinking how they plan, track and manage labour costs.

-In this guide, we break down the labour costs construction businesses are dealing with today, plus future-proof strategies for controlling costs without compromising on quality, safety, or worker satisfaction.
+In this guide, we break down the labour costs construction businesses deal with today, plus share future-proof strategies for controlling costs without compromising on quality, safety, or employee satisfaction.

 5 minutes